synyx/sybil/README.md

 Additionally, you can create a new **SingleStatusOnLEDStrip** by passing it an **OutputLEDStrip**, and then call it's *showStatus* method with a **StatusInformation** object, which is instantiated with a source String, a **Status** and optionally a priority.

-Bricks saved in the database can be listed via the REST API at /configuration/bricks and /configuration/bricks/{hostname} respectively.